 To overcome the inconvenience of running out of battery, we’ll teach you the best way to save battery life on Android.
-Most of us spend a big part of our days out of our homes and without the possibility of leaving our phones standing alone in a desk plugged-in to a charger.
+Most of us spend a big part of our days out of our homes and without the possibility of leaving our phones standing alone on a desk plugged-in to a charger.

 Sometimes because we are continuously moving from one place to another and it is not convenient to have our phones plugged, while some don’t even have access to a power outlet to charge it.

 At the same time, most devices are thinner than they used to be, and being thin means that there is not all that space left for a big battery capable of withstanding a whole day of use.
-And lithium-ion batteries haven’t made as much as progress.
-Throughout this article, you’ll find some clues on how to save battery power on Android phone.
+And lithium-ion batteries haven’t made as much progress.
+Throughout this article, you’ll find some clues on how to save battery power on an Android phone.